To enroll for this class, please create an account, or if you have an account already, please log in.

 To enroll in the course for academic credit, simply click “Take Course Now” and select “Course [Academic Credit]”.Take Course Now

 Doug is Senior Pastor of Westminster Presbyterian Church in Elgin, Illinois.
-Before that he served as Senior Lecturer in Biblical Studies and Practical Theology at Queensland Theological College in Brisbane, Australia.
-He is a graduate of Wheaton College, Wheaton Graduate School, and Trinity Evangelical Divinity School; and a PhD candidate at the University of Aberdeen.
+He previously served as Senior Lecturer in Biblical Studies and Practical Theology at Queensland Theological College in Brisbane, Australia.
+He is a graduate of Wheaton College, Wheaton Graduate School, and Trinity Evangelical Divinity School; and earned his PhD from the University of Aberdeen.
 Doug is the author of several books, including commentaries on the Song of Songs, Ecclesiastes, the Gospel of Matthew, and John’s Epistles.
 With R. Kent Hughes, he wrote and edited The Pastor’s Book: A Comprehensive and Practical Guide to Pastoral Ministry.

 David Jackman is the retired President of the Proclamation Trust in London and is a renowned preacher and international speaker.
 He studied at Trinity College, Bristol and then began as assistant minister at Above Bar Church in Southampton in 1976.
 After 11 years as Senior Minister, David left Above Bar in 1991 to found the Cornhill Training Course in London, beginning his official affiliation with Dick Lucas and the Proclamation Trust.
 David is the author of numerous books including The Message of John’s Letters and Let’s Study 1 Corinthians.